spookylukey/django-views-the-right-way/source/detail_view.rst

 .. _shortcuts-vs-mixins:

-Discussion: layering violations — shortcuts vs mixins
+Discussion: Layering violations — shortcuts vs mixins
 -----------------------------------------------------

 ``get_object_or_404`` is an example of a “shortcut” function. `Django's docs for